Rayquaza01/picotron-upgraded-shell/README.md

 The `examples/` folder in this repo contains a list of example modules that can be used to add functionality to PUSH and to demonstrate how to write modules.
 You can install the example modules by moving them to `/appdata/system/terminal/`

+### `altl.lua`

+Adds a fish style `Alt+L` shortcut to list the files in the current directory, or the files in the directory under the cursor

 ### `cd.lua`

 Adds fish style history to the `cd` command.
 Overrides the builtin `cd` command. `cdh` can be used to view directory history and switch to a previous directory with `cdh <number>`. `Ctrl+N` (next) and `Ctrl+P` (previous) can be used to navigate history.